-The group-sequential design of the primary endpoint will be used to accommodate an event-driven plan for the interim and primary analysis.
-There is 1 planned interim analysis and 1 primary analysis for PFS in this study.
-The interim analysis is planned to take place after approximately 218 investigator-assessed PFS events have occurred.
-The cumulative 1-sided type I error rate of .025 will be maintained using the Lan-DeMets method.
-Specifically, a power α -spending function with a power parameter (rho) of 14 will be used for this interim efficacy analysis:
+The 2-look group-sequential design of the primary endpoint will be used to accommodate an event-driven plan for the interim and final analyses.
+There is 1 planned interim analysis and 1 final analysis for PFS in this study.
+The interim analysis is planned to take place after approximately 189 (approximately 80% of the planned) investigator-assessed PFS events have occurred.
+The cumulative 1-sided type I error rate of .025 will be maintained using the following method.
+At the interim analysis, the nominal alpha level will be 0.00025.
+The remaining alpha will be spent at the final analysis.
+The resulting boundary p-value for the final analysis is dependent on the exact number of events observed at each analysis and can be calculated using the method of Slud and Wei (1982).
+If the 2 analyses are performed at exactly 189 and 240 events, then the boundary p-value at the final analysis will be 0.0249993.
+The actual boundary for the final analysis using software that implements the alpha-spending scheme noted above (for example, ADDPLAN 6.0, SAS 9.2, or similar software).